jrsupplee/SimplenoteSync/README.md

 	sudo perl -MCPAN -e "install Crypt::SSLeay"

-# Description #

-After specifying a folder to store local text files, and the email address and password associated with your Simplenote account, SimplenoteSync will attempt to synchronize the information in both places.

-Sync information is stored in ".simplenotesync.db".
-If this file is lost, SimplenoteSync will have to attempt to look for "collisions" between local files and existing notes.
-When performing the first synchronization, it's best to start with an empty local folder (or an empty collection of notes on Simplenote), and then start adding files (or notes) afterwards.

 # Warning #

 Please note that this software is still in development stages --- I STRONGLY urge you to backup all of your data before running to ensure nothing is lost.
-If you run SimplenoteSync on an empty local folder without a ".simplenotesync.db" file, the net result will be to copy the remote notes to the local folder, effectively performing a backup.
+If you run SimplenoteSync on an empty local folder without a `.simplenotesync.db` file, the net result will be to copy the remote notes to the local folder, effectively performing a backup.